uzh-dqbm-cmi/cfDNA-Flow/README.md

 Do LIQUORICE:

-To run this rule you need to clone the script file `scripts/LIQUORICE_include.TEMPLATE.sh` as `LIQUORICE_include.sh?, update it according to your environment (using Docker or Singularity image), and add the following line, with the correct 'path' to your .bashrc , or .zshrc :
+To run this rule you need to clone the script file `scripts/LIQUORICE_include.TEMPLATE.sh` as `LIQUORICE_include.sh`, update it according to your environment (using Docker or Singularity image), and add the following line, with the correct 'path' to your .bashrc , or .zshrc :
 ```
 source /path/LIQUORICE_include.sh
 ```